grenagit/MMM-PIR-Sensor-Lite/README.md

 # Module: MMM-PIR-Sensor-Lite
 This module manage monitor with PIR motion sensor (automatic standby when presence isn't detected).

-Title, countdown and dectetion icon display may be enabled or disabled.
+Title, countdown and detection icon display may be enabled or disabled.

 [MagicMirror Project on Github](https://github.com/MichMich/MagicMirror)